 If the previous template chosen was a letter, then you will now have the option to select a standard double window, or a custom single window outer envelope.
 Follow the same steps above, including Proofing if you do not see your desired envelope template here.
 If you previously selected a postcard template, then this step will be skipped in the Campaign Wizard.

 Note: Your custom envelope order will need to be finalized before you can select it.
-Orders take 2-3 weeks to process, and made available to use in a campaign.
+Orders take 2-3 weeks or longer to process, and made available to use in a campaign.
 Any pending orders will be listed in the bottom section of the envelope page.
+Contact Support for current processing times.

 For more information on the Custom Envelope order process click here.